aakashvardhan/airflow-pinecone-embeddings-pipeline/README.md

-# Pinecone + Sentence Transformers Integration with Airflow
+# Medium Article Search Engine using Airflow, Pinecone & Sentence Transformers

 This demonstrates how to integrate **Pinecone** vector database and **Sentence Transformers** with **Apache Airflow** to build an end-to-end text embedding and search pipeline.